goatez/grape_lakes/README.md

 •	Geo-name ID #<br />

 SPARQL Query<br />
 In order to create the dictionaries, I first built a SPARQL query containing all the given lake properties..
-I used Wikidata Query Helper to create the SPARQL query:<br /> http://tinyurl.com/yccoohx2.<br />
+I used Wikidata Query Helper to create the SPARQL query:<br/> http://tinyurl.com/yccoohx2.<br />
 Using SPARQLWrapper as an endpoint interface into Python so I could save the results as a dictionary, my query returned a JSON structure containing the properties listed above.
 This was then able to be manipulated and used to create the dictionaries.